Anshita-Bhasin/CypressTestGroup/README.md

 ````
 This simplifies the command and makes it easy to remember.

-3. Try Different Combinations
+3. Try Different Combinations:

 Experiment with different combinations based on your project structure and testing needs.
-Grouping helps tailor your test runs to specific scenarios, improving overall testing efficiency.
+Grouping helps alter your test runs to specific scenarios, improving overall testing efficiency.

-Conclusion
+## Conclusion

 Grouping Cypress test cases is a powerful practice for managing, executing, and maintaining tests.
 Whether running locally or in CI/CD, adopting these practices can significantly enhance your testing workflow.

 Feel free to explore various combinations and adapt them to your project's requirements.

 Happy testing!
+- AB